A journey to Dhigurah island in The Maldives, on a whim, turned out to be every bit the exciting adventure I hoped for.

 Dhigurah – Male.

-Flight: There´s no airport at Dhigurah itself, and the closest one is at Maamigili (Villa International Airport, but only domestic flights) a shuttle boat from Dhigurah takes 25min (boat shuttle included in-flight price from hotels) then 20min flight to Male, I got quoted 220 USD each way by my hotel.
+Flight: There´s no airport at Dhigurah itself, and the closest one is at Maamigili (Villa International Airport, but only domestic flights) a shuttle boat from Dhigurah takes 25min (boat shuttle included in-flight price from hotels), then a 20min flight to Male, I got quoted 220 USD each way by my hotel.